 Heading up the stairways of the museum is more than a functional move; it’s a reminder that the art here doesn’t always play by the rules.
 Four of the museums site-specific installations spill into the stairwells, including Cecily Brown’s Untitled, Abigail Lazkoz’ Cameraman and Stair Procession, by William Kentridge.
 Ernesto Caivano’s In the Woods covers Stairwell A with trees painted in black that climb the walls alongside the viewer.

 MoMA PS1’s annual concert series, Warm Up, complements the gallery experience by holding shows within the outdoor sculpture garden.
-The series, like the museum itself, is committed to featuring innovative and up-and-coming artists.
-Hear acts like ASAP Ferg, Jackmaster and Actress on Saturdays (3pm) from July 1 to September 2.
+The series, like the museum itself, is committed to featuring innovative and up-and-coming artists; past performers include Solange, Grimes and ASAP Ferg.
+Catch shows on Saturdays (3pm) from July to early September.